 - 100% nylon

 *Flagpole not included.
 Hoist your American-made authentic Chicago flag onto any of our outdoor flagpoles with ease with its sturdy canvas header with brass grommets.
 This flag is available in multiple sizes, but our most popular choice is 3' x 5'.

 MORE ABOUT CHICAGO FLAG HISTORY AND DESIGN

+What does the Chicago Flag mean?
 The three white background “stripes” represent the North, West, and South sides of the city.
 The top blue stripe represents Lake Michigan and the north branch of the Chicago River.
 The bottom blue stripe represents the river’s south branch and the “Great Canal” over the Chicago Portage.

 The stars represent:

-- Added in 1939: Commemorates Fort Dearborn, and its six points stand for political entities the Chicago region has belonged to and the flags that have flown over the area: France, 1693; Great Britain, 1763; Virginia, 1778; the Northwest Territory, 1789; Indiana Territory, 1802; and Illinois (territory, 1809, and state, since 1818).
+- The first star was added in 1939 to commemorate Fort Dearborn.
+The six points stand for political entities the Chicago region has belonged to and the flags that have flown over the area: France, 1693; Great Britain, 1763; Virginia, 1778; the Northwest Territory, 1789; Indiana Territory, 1802; and Illinois (territory, 1809, and state, since 1818).

 - The second star is original to the 1917 flag.
 This star stands for the Great Chicago Fire of 1871.
 Its six points represent the virtues of religion, education, aesthetics, justice, benevolence, and civic pride.